≡ Menu

 * Tesla’s fiscal year begins on Jan 1 and ends on Dec 31.

-Tesla’s Total Vehicle Delivery
+Vehicle Delivery By Model

 * Tesla’s fiscal year begins on Jan 1 and ends on Dec 31.

-Tesla’s Cumulative Vehicle Deliveries
+Cumulative Vehicle Deliveries

 Tesla's cumulative vehicle delivery